The Path to a better future is right in front of you

 The East Asian Languages and Cultures Master’s Degree Program at Rutgers—The State University of New Jersey offers an intensive immersion in the civilizations of China, Japan, and/or Korea.
 Students may choose courses from a wide and coherent curriculum including the following humanities disciplines: literature, visual culture, history, religion, language and linguistics.
-Rutgers has long been a national leader in the humanities, ranked as #9 by Times Higher Education (U.K.) in 2012.

 This program is designed for: